This is our New And Improved Ultimate Summer Shutdown Checklist!

 3.)
 Put in TWO Creosote Remover Sticks in the firebox THREE DAYS before shutting down your furnace.

-Creosote Remover Sticks are SUPER EASY because they require no measuring and will simply dry up harmful creosote in your boiler.
+Creosote Remover Sticks are SUPER EASY because they require no measuring and will simply dry up harmful creosote in your outdoor wood burner.
 Click HERE for instructions, more info, and to order online.

 4.)
 Allow the fire to completely burn down.